juhp/fbrnch/README.md

 <https://bugzilla.redhat.com/userprefs.cgi?tab=apikey>.

 ## Known issues
-- parallel builds will push local package commits without asking
 - currently it only checks if already built by NVR not githash
+- parallel and sort, etc do not take pkgconfig() and other meta() deps into account yet (this should be fixed soon in rpmbuild-order)

+## To do
 - authentication is not implemented yet natively for Koji, Bodhi, Pagure (and source upload)
   - so python clients are used for "writing" (specifically koji, bodhi-client, fedpkg), but all queries are done directly by Web APIs for speed and control.
-- https checkouts are currently treated as anonymous git checkouts
-- parallel and sort, etc do not take pkgconfig() and other meta() deps into account yet (this will be fixed in rpmbuild-order)

 ## Motivation, history, talks
 This project started off as a simple tool to build a package across branches